hi-im-phillip/spring-cert-prep/README.md

 - @ResponseBody - binds method return value to web response body, complex types will be converted with usage of HttpMessageConverter

-- HttpEntity, ResponseEntity - allows to specify full response with headers and body, ResponseEntity<B> additionally allows to specify Http status code
+- HttpEntity, ResponseEntity - allows to specify full response with headers and body, ResponseEntity<T> additionally allows to specify Http status code

 - HttpHeaders - allows to return response only with headers, without body